markaleung/camera-tutorial/README.md

 1/200 or faster for sports
 1/10 or slower for waterfalls
 As slow as you like for still subjects
-Use shutter speed priority when handheld at night, to maintain shutter speed when it is too dark

 ## Tips - Technical
-1/35mm-focal-length or faster when handheld (camera default)
-4/35mm-focal-length or faster when image stabilised
+4/35mm-focal-length or faster for stabilised
+1/35mm-focal-length or faster for unstabilised
-As slow as you like when tripod mounted
+As slow as you like for tripod

 # Other

 ## ISO Tips (How to reduce noise from high ISO)
 Shoot in brighter environments (flash)
-Increase aperture width (wider aperture lenses)
+Wider aperture (faster lenses)
-Reduce shutter speed (image stabilisation or tripod)
+Slow shutter speed (image stabilisation or tripod)
-Reduce noise at same ISO (bigger sensor or newer camera)
+Less noise at same ISO (bigger sensor or newer camera)

 ## Exposure Compensation Tips
 Increase for white background e.g. snow, ice skating